Conic linear series and pencils of plane quartics: Abstract

 \section{Abstract}

-We study linear systems cut out by cones of fixed degree on a smooth complex curve $C\subset\bP^{3}$.
-We develop a systematic study of the families of such systems, considering their limits, their infinitesimal behaviour and some associated geometric structures.
-As an application, we prove the existence of a non-isotrivial pencil of quartics with only one base point, all whose members are irreducible and whose general member is smooth.
+We study linear systems cut out by cones on a smooth complex non-degenerate curve $C$ in $\bP^{3}$.
+We develop a systematic study of families of such systems, considering their limits, their infinitesimal behaviour, and some associated geometric structures.
+As an application, by using the machinery developed, we prove the existence of a non-isotrivial pencil of quartics with only one base point, all whose members are irreducible and whose general member is smooth.